Herpetopoma pauperculum

-Herpetopoma pauperculum is a species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Herpetopoma pauperculum is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

 The size of the shell varies between 4 mm and 8 mm.

 The small, solid, thick, imperforate shell has a conical shape.
 It is white, spotted on theribs with blackish-brown.
 The spire is conical.
 The sutures are slightly channelled.
 The five, convex whorls are, encircled by strong spiral ribs, the interstices clathrate, pitted by longitudinal lamellae.
 The spiral ribs number 3 to 5 on the penultimate, 8 or 9 on the body whorl.
 The rounded aperture is thickened and crenulate inside.
 The columella is straight, broad, and not toothed.

 Distribution

 This marine species occurs off Japan and Korea.